 - Go prepared for your hike and be safe.

-- Research our hike in advance to make sure you know where it is and that you are prepared for the hiking and weather conditions.
+- Research your Palisades hike in advance to make sure you know where it is and that you are prepared for the hiking and weather conditions.

 - Pack a picnic lunch.
 There are plenty of picnic areas with great views of the Hudson River.